Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 swing 7:
 - By KevgenGD.
 - This is a reference to a character from the cartoon "Kikoriki".

+swing 8:
+- By JigglypuffGD.
+- Based on the parasite form of Black Impostor from the song Finale in Impostor v4.

 swing 9:
 - By RetroAdvance64.